agent runs on all BIG-IP®

 The virtual server translation option resolves this issue.
 When you configure

 address translation for virtual servers, the iQuery packet stores the original IP address in the packet payload itself.
 When the packet passes through a firewall, the firewall translates the IP address in the packet header normally, but the IP address within the packet payload is preserved.
 Global Traffic Manager reads the IP address out of the packet payload, rather than out of the packet header.

 For example, firewall separates the path between a BIG-IP system running a big3d

-agent, and the Global Traffic Manager.
+agent, and the Global Traffic Manager system.
 The packet addresses are translated at the firewall.
 However, addresses within the iQuery payload are not translated, and they arrive at the BIG-IP system in their original states.

 shows the protocols and ports that the big3d